top of page

 From Santa Maria and Spain

 The first itinerary starts at the Tourist Office, at the foot of the Clock Tower.
 From its viewpoint, you can enjoy a magnificent panoramic view of the city, which allows you to see two of the most significant elements of the Andujar of the XV and XVI centuries: on one side, the tower of the parish of St. Michael the Archangel (Spain Square) and, on the other, the tower of the parish of St. Bartholomew, in the suburb of its name.
 It continues in the Santa Maria Square, the nerve center of the city between the thirteenth and seventeenth centuries.
-In it, the visitor can still find the following elements: the cover of the old Cabildo, from the 15th century, built in the style of the Catholic Monarchs; the old corn exchange, current House of Culture; the Parish Church of Old St. Mary, of Gothic / Renaissance style, 1467-1636, and the emblematic Clock Tower, located next to the Tourism Office and which was part of the old Royal Prison.
+In it, the visitor can still find the following elements: the cover of the old Cabildo, from the 15th century, built in the style of the Catholic Monarchs; the old corn exchange, current House of Culture; the Parish Church of Old St. Mary, of Gothic / Renaissance style, 1467-1636, and the emblematic Clock Tower which was part of the old Royal Prison.

 Through the street of the Fair, you get to the Spain Square, popularly known as "Plaza del Mercado" (Market Square) because it is its origin since the Muslim era.
 Currently, in the square we find four elements of remarkable relevance.
 The first of these is the parish church of St. Michael the Archangel, in Gothic style with Renaissance touches.
 The second, the City Hall, former comedy theater built in the first third of the seventeenth century, with the exception of its central body of Neoclassical style; the third, the group of houses built by the National Service of Devastated Regions and Repairs in the decade of the forties of the last century, work of the architect Francisco Prieto Moreno; and the fourth and last of them, the square of Blessed Marco Criado, where you can see the sculpture of this illustrious andujareño, died in 1569 in La Peza, during the War of the Alpujarras, and the beautiful Baroque fountain.